Mask and Wig Club: History

 The Club prospered throughout the late 19th and early 20th centuries.
 The middle of this century was a heady time for the Club.
 Mask and Wig songs were the rage of the big band orchestras, radio shows, and solo acts of the day.
 The likes of Frank Sinatra, Glenn Miller, Tommy Dorsey, Benny Goodman, Count Basie, Rosemary Clooney, and Les Brown all covered Mask and Wig tunes.
 Between 1952 and 1958, the club appeared four times on The Ed Sullivan Show.
 The 1961 production, Wry on the Rocks, introduced a satirical revue format in a cabaret atmosphere.
 In 1992, with Myth America, Mask and Wig returned the student–written book musical to its stage, a practice which continues to this day.
 Important in the show's success are the traditional high standards in the caliber of performers and excellence of the material performed.
 The Club's primary purpose has always been and continues to be, "Justice to the stage; credit to the University."

 Immediately after the end of World War II the Mask and Wig dormitory on the residence quadrangle was used to house a U.S. Army unit assigned to quickly learn the Japanese language.
 Upon the completion of the study, the soldiers were to be commissioned in the U.S. Army and serve in the Counterintelligence Corps (CIC) of the Army in Japan.
 This army unit had classes in the University in the Egyptian Antiquities room while being scrutinized by several mummies.
 Classes were also held in the Wharton School of Business.
 Jerry Epple, a member of the Army Specialized Training Program, says he remembers to this day the stone carving of a mask and wig near the dormitory entrance.

-Today, Mask and Wig maintains its position as one of the premier extracurricular activities on the Penn campus.
-Its yearly tour over spring break brings the show to alumni clubs across the nation.
+Mask and Wig's yearly tour over spring break brings the show to alumni clubs across the nation.